nduplessis11/strata/docs/RENDERING_PIPELINE.md

 ### Swapchain resize (`resize_swapchain`)
 Resize mirrors creation:
 - `wait_idle()`
-- cleanup + recreate swapchain wrapper + views
+- recreate swapchain wrapper + views (passing the previous swapchain via `oldSwapchain`)
 - recreate per-image render-finished semaphores
 - invalidate `basic_pipeline_` so it will be rebuilt for the new swapchain format